 Gardening is a wonderful activity to perform alongside a parent with dementia or Alzheimer’s because it promotes mental and physical stimulation.
 Gardening activities can reduce stress, prevent behavioral challenges, and even help your loved one sleep better at night.

 To take it further, you can create a stimulating activity for a family member that has dementia with dried plants from the garden and trees to make creative picture art.
 Working on crafts can help loved ones with dementia learn about different leaves and plants.
-This in turn stimulates the brain and can help slow the effects of dementia.
+This in turn stimulates various areas of the brain and can help slow the effects of dementia.

 Nature walks are a simple activity to perform with a family member that is diagnosed with Alzheimer’s or dementia.
 Short or long walks will help keep your mom or dad healthy and active.
 Take a walk through nature, visit a botanical garden, feed birds at a pond, or simply sit in your garden.
 Whether your loved one walks independently or uses a support device, such as a wheelchair, getting fresh air and sunlight is absolutely therapeutic for everyone.

 7. Adopt a Pet

 Pets are a comforting and soothing investment, especially for those living with Alzheimer’s and dementia.
 To keep your loved one engaged and content, get them a pet that fits their lifestyle and abilities.
 Getting your family member a pet will provide them with daily activities and responsibilities that consist of feeding, walking, and playing.
 Of course, there are many factors to consider.
 Ensuring that the pet is properly cared for is the first priority.

 For those with advanced dementia, consider getting them a stuffed animal or robotic cat, or encourage them to participate in Pet Therapy programs.
 This will help bring your loved one comfort, calmness, and a sense of purpose.